Metaswitch/clearwater-readthedocs/docs/Upgrading_a_Clearwater_deployment.md

 ### Manual Install

-If you installed your system using the [Manual Install Instructions](Manual_Install.md) run `sudo apt-get update -o Dir::Etc::sourcelist="sources.list.d/clearwater.list" -o Dir::Etc::sourceparts="-" -o APT::Get::List-Cleanup="0" && sudo apt-get install clearwater-infrastructure && sudo clearwater-upgrade` on each node in the order described above.
+If you installed your system using the [Manual Install Instructions](Manual_Install.md) run `sudo apt-get update -o` `Dir::Etc::sourcelist="sources.list.d/clearwater.list" -o Dir::Etc::sourceparts="-" -o APT::Get::List-Cleanup="0" &&`
+`sudo apt-get install clearwater-infrastructure && sudo clearwater-upgrade` on each node in the order described above.

 ### Chef Install

 If you installed your deployment with [chef](Creating_a_deployment_with_Chef.md):

 * Follow the instructions to [update the Chef server](https://github.com/Metaswitch/chef#updating-the-chef-server)
+* Run the following command on each node in the order described above.

-* Run `sudo apt-get update -o Dir::Etc::sourcelist="sources.list.d/clearwater.list" -o Dir::Etc::sourceparts="-" -o APT::Get::List-Cleanup="0" && sudo apt-get install clearwater-infrastructure && sudo chef-client && sudo clearwater-upgrade` on each node in the order described above.
+`sudo apt-get update -o Dir::Etc::sourcelist="sources.list.d/clearwater.list" -o Dir::Etc::sourceparts="-" -o` `APT::Get::List-Cleanup="0" && sudo apt-get install clearwater-infrastructure && sudo chef-client &&`
+`sudo clearwater-upgrade` on each node in the order described above.